jonyoung123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display the content of a file script to display the content of two files script to print the last lines in a file
+script to display the content of a file script to display the content of two files script to print the last lines in a file script to print the first lines in a file